Semi-supervised Learning with Deterministic Labeling and Large Margin Projection: Conclusions

 \section{Conclusions}

-These paper proposed a method to deterministically select samples to label, taking into account the centrality and diversity of the samples to train a SSL model.
-It can be regarded as a preprocessing step for any SSL methods.
-Apart from the subsequent KLMCA training and 1NN testing that achieves encouraging accuracy, efficiency, stableness against the two baseline models (LaPOLeaF and KLMCA), more downstream SSL methods are also evaluated for this samples labeling strategy and the improvements in accuracy are observed.
-In the future, we will try to explore the possibility of using the idea of centrality and divergence to design a new layer in deep neural network.
+These paper proposed a method to deterministically select samples to label, taking into account the centrality and diversity revealed by the paths in a homeomorphic topological space, to train an SSL model.
+Because the most representative samples are selected and identified to describe a manifold of data distribution and a subsequent large margin projection is efficiently learned based on the small number of labeled samples, DeLaLA shows competitive efficiency and superior accuracy when compared to the state-of-the-art SSLs.
+Furthermore, the DeLaLA-Select module itself can be regarded as a preprocessing step for any SSL methods.
+Two downstream SSL methods (LGC and EAGR) are evaluated for this purpose on twelve datasets and both achieved a improvement rate over 7\%.
+There are several parameters affect the performance of DaLaLA, some of which requires careful tuning to achieve good accuracy.
+We offered some heuristical rule of tuning the sensitive parameters.
+In the future, we will try to explore the possibility of using the idea of centrality and divergence to design a new layer in deep graph neural network.

 \ifCLASSOPTIONcompsoc